Find Your Perfect School

 The Commons is a perfect place for you and your peers to gather.
 It will be your go-to place to eat, study, and collaborate with the vibrant and dynamic Bates College community.

 Hoboken, New Jersey

 Founded in 1870, the Steven Institute of Technology stands tall as one of the first technological universities in the United States.
 It is the first college to offer only mechanical engineering courses and has leveraged this auspicious head start to position itself as a leader in technology and engineering.

 Stevens Institute of Technology campus grounds is a 55-acre wooded sanctuary providing students a haven.
 The Stevens community believes that college is more than earning a college degree.

-It is about building yourself to committing to life-long friendships driven by service, pursuing passions, and learning and appreciating different points of view.
+It is about building yourself to commit to life-long friendships driven by service, pursuing passions, and learning and appreciating different points of view.

 Hoboken, New Jersey, where Stevens stands, is a perfect place for you to explore everything you can about being a college student.
 Lovingly called the Mile Square City, Hoboken is the quintessential urban lifestyle without losing the small-town vibe.

 Explore the city, take pride in it being the best college town for your needs, and enjoy the diverse and unique local experiences and the green spaces of the outdoors.